 Thursday, November 4, 2010

-I remember it was one of these days when the letter came from Kolkata.
+Remember it was one of these days when the letter came from Kolkata.
 Sonu had cleared the DMET entrance exam.
-My father almost cried as he blessed, “May you always be happy”.
+My father almost cried and said, “May you always be happy”.

-I really never cared much about why our elders spoke ‘be happy’ almost instantaneously when we conveyed regards to them.
+I really never cared why elders said ‘be happy’ whenever they had to bless us.

-I always construed happiness as an outcome; like getting a good job or life partner.
-‘Be happy’ somewhat, meant ‘be successful’ to me.
+I always looked at happiness as an outcome; like getting a good job, getting rich etc. ‘Be happy’ somewhat, meant ‘be successful’.

 A long time has gone by since I joined the race to be successful.
-Am not sure whether I could make it as the definition of success changed at each turn.
+Not sure whether I could make it, as the definition of success changed at each turn.
 But quietly, I kept running.